Prilex1/Prilex1/README.md

 - 👋 Hi, I’m @Prilex1
 - 👀 I’m interested in Arduino, Rasberry, HTML 5 and C#
-- 🌱 I’m currently on second grade of secundary
+- 🌱 I’m currently on thirt grade of secundary